shaficse/Search-Engine/README.md

 - **Model Selection**:
 Implement a function to compute the dot product between an input query and a corpus, retrieving the top 10 most similar passages with a focus on semantic similarity. it's crucial to choose the right model.

-   - Skip-gram:
-      - Training Loss/Time: High (8.133966)/Long (18m 4s)
-      - Spearman's Rank Correlation: Weak positive (0.105)

-      Note: Despite inefficiency in training, shows a slight alignment with human judgment of word similarity.

-   - Skip-gram with Negative Sampling:

-      - Training Loss/Time: Medium (1.977957)/Moderate (17m 8s)
-      - Spearman's Rank Correlation: Weak negative (-0.118)

-      Note: More efficient than Skip-gram but tends to slightly oppose human judgment.

-   - GloVe Scratch:
-      - Training Loss/Time: Low (0.724803)/Short (1m 54s)
-      - Spearman's Rank Correlation: Negative (-0.224)

-      Note: Most efficient in training but significantly opposes human judgment of similarity.

-   Based on the priority of semantic similarity in the task and considering Spearman's rank correlation, Skip-gram is recommended.
-Despite its longer training time and higher loss, its weak positive correlation with human judgment of word similarity suggests it may align slightly better with human semantic understanding.
+   - Based on the priority of semantic similarity in the task and considering Spearman's rank correlation, Skip-gram is recommended.
+   - Despite Skip-gram's longer training time and higher loss, its weak positive correlation with human judgment of word similarity suggests it may align slightly better with human semantic understanding.

 - **Application Development**: Developed using Flask, a flexible micro web framework.
 Flask's simplicity and extensibility make it perfect for creating efficient, scalable web applications.